pact-foundation/pact_broker/DEVELOPER_DOCUMENTATION.md

 ### Useful to know stuff

-* The supported database types are Postgres (recommended), MySQL (but not officially) and Sqlite (just for testing, not recommended for production).
-Check the travis.yml file for the supported database versions.
+* The supported database types are Postgres (recommended for production) and Sqlite (just for testing, not recommended for production).
+Check the .github/workflows/test.yml file for the supported database versions.
-* Any migration that uses the "order" column has to be defined using the Sequel DSL rather than pure SQL, because the word "order" is a key word, and it has to be escaped correctly and differently on each database (Postgres, MySQL, Sqlite).
+* Any migration that uses the "order" column has to be defined using the Sequel DSL rather than pure SQL, because the word "order" is a key word, and it has to be escaped correctly and differently on each database (Postgres, Sqlite).

 ## Adding a Resource